Brain Tumors: Coping with Thinking and Memory Problems

 Find someone to help with childcare, if needed.

-Focus on one task at a time.
+Focus on 1 task at a time.
 Don't try to multitask.

-Organize your medicines so that they are easy to remember.
+Organize your medicines so that they're easy to remember.
+Daily checklists and alarms can help.

 Keep a regular sleep schedule.